Vista Drunk Driving Attorney

 Under California’s Implied Consent law, you are legally required to submit to these chemical tests if probable cause exists for your arrest.
 Failure to do so will result in a search warrant being obtained to draw blood and you still will be charged with a DUI.
 Violating the Implied consent law will also cause you to lose your driver’s license for a full year and you will face mandatory jail time if you are convicted.

 If an officer accuses you of driving under the influence of alcohol, you can choose either a blood or breath test.
 Drivers who have been accused of driving under the influence of drugs generally must take a blood test, though urine tests may be an option in some rare circumstances.
-Your Vista drunk driving attorney may be able to challenge the results of any chemical test, but here is what you should know about each option:
+Your Vista drunk driving attorney may be able to challenge the DUI evidence no matter which chemical test you take, but here is what you should know about each option:

 Breathalyzers Are Less Accurate

-Breath tests, which are performed through the use of breathalyzer machines, are the best known and most frequently used DUI test.
+Breath tests, which are performed through the use of breathalyzer machines, are the best known and most frequently used type of DUI evidence.
 In fact, many people do not know they have an alternate choice at all.
-But despite their regular usage, these tests are not known for being entirely accurate.
+But despite its regular usage, this type of DUI evidence is not known for being entirely accurate.
 In fact, there are many things that can throw off the results (though not sucking on pennies or batteries like you hear in so many myths on beating the breathalyzer) and these factors almost always fool the breathalyzer into thinking your Blood Alcohol Content (BAC) is higher than it actually is include:

 - Chemicals in the testing area